Andreas030682/GitHub/Settings.md

 ``Auto-Skip Gaps`` When the script doesn't contain an action to be executed within the next 10 seconds, the player will automatically jump close to the next action.

-``Beat Converrsion Mode`` When the loaded script is a beat-file (*.txt, *.beats) the movements during playback can be sped up by selecting a different mode.
+``Beat Conversion Mode`` When the loaded script is a beat-file (*.txt, *.beats) the movements during playback can be sped up by selecting a different mode.
 * ``Up/Down`` One beat up, second beat up
 * ``Down (fast)`` Fast down/up movement on every beat
 * ``Down (centered)`` Down on every beat, up centered between each two beats